jahbini/bamboo-snow/source/_posts/two-year.md

 date: 2015/12/2
 comments: true
 ---
+A testimonial of observations of the substance Bamboo Snow, the natural decay product of bamboo on the island of Saipan
+<-! excerpt ->
 # bamboo-snow
 The open source documentation project for information regarding the natural substance: Bamboo Snow